 “When cells move in to close a wound, they are trying to make a decision: Should I make epidermis or should I make a hair?
 There is a window of opportunity in which we can push them to make hair.”

--Dr. George Cotsarelis, who is co-founder of Follica, has a number of hair follicle related patents under his belt.
-That means Follica has the ability to use any of those patents in it’s treatments.
-The latest and possibly most intriguing patent of that bunch is FgF9 Promotes Hair Follicle Regeneration After Wounding.
+Dr. George Cotsarelis, co-founder of Follica, has a number of hair follicle related patents under his belt.
+That means Follica has the ability to use any of those patents in its treatments.
+The latest and possibly most intriguing patent of that bunch is: FgF9 Promotes Hair Follicle Regeneration After Wounding.
 Note that this particular patent was issued just this month, August 6, 2015.

--There are always tons of developments, collaborative talks, and testing going on behind the scenes of a biotech company, Follica is no exception.
-In particular, Follica has chosen to be exceptionally discreet about their doings.
+There are always tons of developments, collaborative talks, and testing going on behind the scenes of a biotech company.
+Follica is no exception.
+In particular, Follica has chosen to be exceptionally discreet about its doings.
 Rest assured though, they’re busy with something.